adam-mcdaniel/rusty-ci/README.md

 Rusty-CI is meant to be a simple continuous integration tool that takes very little time to set up.
 Within 10 minutes of reading this README, you could have Rusty-CI testing your repository!

 It works by constructing a webserver and several workers from one or two YAML files that describe how you want your project to be tested.
 When Rusty-CI detects a change in your repository, it will use the data from your YAML files to determine how you want that branch to be tested.
 Then, it will push a status report to your VCS.

+## Features

+- Webgui for detailed test output and CI configuration
+- Detecting merge / pull requests on GitHub and GitLab
+- Use regular expressions to trigger tests for specific file changes on specific branches
+- Tests that can depend on one another
+- Custom testing scripts
+- Customizable email bot settings

 ## Documentation